 A Sound Expander Compatible

 FM-YAM batch 1 released in Q1 2018, batch 2 in July 2018.
+Batch 3 was selling from Protovision as of Q1 2020 and we expect batch 4 to sell from Q2 at Protovison!
 It is a light-weight FM implementation for your C64!
-This will add 9 FM sound channels to your Commodore.
+This adds 9 FM sound channels to your Commodore.
 See the Showcase below for examples!
 FM+SID is a reality!

 Check the pictures for the result.